dotnet/runtime/src/tools/illink/src/ILLink.Tasks/README.md

 - `LinkerTrimNativeDeps` (default `true`) - If `true`, enable detection and removal of unused native dependencies.
 If `false`, all native dependencies are kept.

-- `CrossGenDuringPublish` (default `true`) - If `true`, run crossgen on the set of assemblies modified by the linker that were crossgen'd before linking.
-If `false`, just output IL for the linked assemblies, even if they were crossgen'd before linking.